Shanghai Marriage Market: Overview

 The primary goal of attending the Shanghai marriage market is for parents to find a suitable partner for their child.
 The standards of finding the right match may be based upon (but not limited to) age, height, job, income, education, family values, Chinese zodiac sign, and personality.
-Seniors born between the 1950 and 1960s tend to be the vendors at the marriage market.
+Seniors born between the 1950s and 1960s tend to be the vendors at the marriage market.
 These seniors advertise their unmarried children born anywhere from the 1970s to 1990s in the market.
-All of this information is written on a piece of paper, which is then hung upon long strings among other parents' advertisements for their children.
+All of this information is written on a piece of paper, which is then hung up on long strings among other parents' advertisements for their children.
 Advertisements are also attached to paper bags, clipped to trees, taped on umbrellas, or laid on the ground across People's Park.
 The parents walk around chatting with other parents to see if there is a harmonious fit only after their children's standards are met.

 There are two main zones in the marriage market: the free zone and the amateur matchmaking zone.
 The free zone is where concerned parents look for potential partners for their sons or daughters.
 There are also some seniors looking for their own partners.
 Within the free zone, there are many sub-zones where parents can post their children's posters.
 Some sub-zones are divided by birth year, such as the 1970s, 1980s, and 1990s zones.
 Others include the overseas zone, “New Shanghainese” zone, divorcee zone, Muslim zone, and regional zones.
 In the amateur matchmaker zone, professional or voluntary matchmakers share lists of potential candidates to parents attending the market.
 There are professional matchmakers in the market who charge a consultation fee of RMB 100-200 for females and no fee for males.
 This discrepancy is said to be due to the surplus of females in the marriage market.
-According to local media reports, these professional matchmakers are often tricksters that disappear after receiving fees from parents.
+According to local media reports, these professional matchmakers are often tricksters who disappear after receiving fees from parents.

 The marriage market at People's Square has existed since 2004.
-As of April, 2013, it costs approximately US$3.20 for an advertisement that is displayed for five months, and marriage brokers provide full access to phone numbers for a $16.00 registration fee.
+As of April 2013, it cost approximately US$3.20 for an advertisement that is displayed for five months, and marriage brokers provide full access to phone numbers for a $16.00 registration fee.

 In many parents' eyes, parent matchmaking gatherings such as the Shanghai Marriage Market are the only way to uphold a traditional dating style for their children in modern China.
 China's long idealized tradition of continuing their family lineage is very important within Chinese culture.
 Some parents display advertisements despite not having permission from their child to do so.
 As the children of the One Child Policy start to become of typical marriage age, marriage opportunities have wavered in stability, particularly for males in China.
 The University of Kent predicts that by the year 2020, 24 million men in China will be unmarried and unable to find a wife.